If you’re feeling lost in life, you’re not alone. Life has its ups and downs, and sometimes we just feel that we’re on the wrong road.

 For example, maybe you got married at 22 before you had really experienced life and you had kids before you had time to get to know yourself as an adult.
 Maybe you are a woman wishing you were a man, but feel the hatred people still have toward trans individuals and worry that being your true self would put you at risk of violence.
 Maybe you pursued nursing in college because your mother told you to, but you really wished you had had the courage to go to China and study Traditional Chinese Medicine and acupuncture.

-These disconnects between what others expect and living our most authentic lives can make you feel like you’re on the wrong path.
+These disconnects between what others expect and living our most authentic lives can make you think you’re on the wrong path.

-5. You feel lost in life because you need social connections
+5. You’re feeling lost because you need social connections

 Human beings are not meant to be alone.
 As my dad says, “Life’s a bitch and then you die.
 Suck it up.”